devgizzo/homerow/README.md

 ## Linux

 For Linux I have configuration files for Keyd and Kanata.
 Two different key mappers to choose from.
+I went back and forth between both and I currently prefer Kanata over Keyd.
-Keyd is lower latency, Kanata is multiplatform so you can stay close to the same configuration file for different platforms.
+Kanata is multiplatform so you can stay close to the same configuration file for different platforms.

 The mappings use Super + F1 to Super + F18 for launching the applications.
 To enable support for F13 and up on linux (wayland) you have to configure the following file